The Penguin Podcast is back! Listen Now

 Elif Shafak

-Elif Shafak is an award-winning British Turkish novelist whose work has been translated into fifty-five languages.
+Elif Shafak is an award-winning British Turkish novelist, whose work has been translated into fifty-six languages.
 The author of nineteen books, twelve of which are novels, she is a bestselling author in many countries around the world.
-Shafak's latest novel, The Island of Missing Trees, was a top ten Sunday Times bestseller, a Reese Witherspoon Book Club pick and was shortlisted for the Costa Novel Award and the Women's Prize.
-Her previous novel 10 Minutes 38 Seconds in this Strange World was shortlisted for the Booker Prize and the RSL Ondaatje Prize; longlisted for the Dublin Literary Award; and chosen as Blackwell's Book of the Year.
-Her novel The Forty Rules of Love was chosen by the BBC as one of the 100 books that shaped our century.
-Shafak was awarded the Halldór Laxness International Literature Prize for her contribution to 'the renewal of the art of storytelling.'
+Shafak's last novel, The Island of Missing Trees, was a top ten Sunday Times bestseller, and was shortlisted for the Costa Novel Award and the Women's Prize for Fiction.
+Her novel 10 Minutes 38 Seconds in This Strange World was shortlisted for the Booker Prize and the RSL Ondaatje Prize.

 Learn More